Stratification Trees for Adaptive Randomization in Randomized Controlled Trials

 An important feature of our theoretical results is that we allow for the possibility of so-called restricted randomization procedures \emph{within} strata.
 Restricted randomization procedures limit the set of potential treatment allocations, in order to force the true treatment assignment proportions to be close to the desired target proportions \citep[common examples used in a variety of fields include][]{efron1971, wei1978, antognini2004, kuznetsova2011, zelen1974}.
 Restricted randomization induces dependence in the assignments within strata, which complicates the analysis of our procedure.
-By extending techniques recently developed in \cite{bugni2017}, our results will accommodate a large class of restricted randomization schemes, including stratified block randomization, which as we discuss in Example \ref{ex:sbr_treat} is a popular method of randomization.
+By extending techniques recently developed in \cite{bugni2017}, our results accommodate a large class of restricted randomization schemes, including stratified block randomization, which as we discuss in Example \ref{ex:sbr_treat} is a popular method of randomization.

 Although our main focus is on increasing efficiency, stratified randomization has additional practical benefits beyond reducing the variance of ATE estimators.
-For example, when a researcher wants to analyze subgroup-specific effects, stratifying on these subgroups serves as a form of pre-analysis registration, and as we will show, can help reduce the variance of estimators for the subgroup-specific ATEs.
-It is also straightforward to implement stratified randomization with multiple treatments.
-To these ends, we also present results that apply to settings with multiple treatments, as well as results for targeting subgroup-specific treatment effects.
+For example, when a researcher wants to analyze subgroup-specific effects, stratifying on these subgroups serves as a form of pre-analysis registration.
+To that end, we also present results on how to extend our procedure when targeting subgroup-specific effects.